Living Costs in New Zealand

 A sales tax (Goods and Service Tax) of 15% applies to all purchases of goods and services.

 Tipping is not a customary practice in New Zealand.

-Below are the indicators of some common costs in New Zealand.
-Please note that these figures are only indicatory, and the actual costs/prices will vary depending on lifestyle, location and provider/supplier of goods and services:
+Below are the indicators of some common costs in Auckland, New Zealand (all prices in NZ$).
+Wellington tends to be more expensive, other regions may be slightly cheaper.
+Please note that these figures are only indicatory as of 2021, and the actual costs/prices will vary depending on your lifestyle, location and provider/supplier of goods and services:

 Accommodation: $200 (if you share a flat) up to $360 per week (1 bedroom apartment in the CBD)

 Electricity bills: $30 in summer/$40 in winter (per person, per month for a flat of 4)

 Posting a letter within New Zealand: price starts from $1.50

 Posting a letter overseas: price starts from $3.60